-Employees: As a condition of employment, College employees are prohibited from possessing, brandishing, or using a firearm, weapon, or other weapon or device that could be used as a weapon that is not required by the individual's position while on College property or engaged in College business; or is in violation of law or other College policy, except where the employee is a law enforcement professional.
+- a.
+Employees: As a condition of employment, college employees are prohibited from possessing, brandishing, or using a firearm, weapon, or other weapon or device that could be used as a weapon that is not required by the individual's position while on college property or engaged in college business; or is in violation of law or other college policy, except where the employee is a law enforcement professional.
 This prohibition applies even in the case where an employee has a permit to carry a concealed weapon.
-Employees violating this policy may be subject to disciplinary action up to and including termination and criminal prosecution using existing policies and procedures including Section 3 of the VCCS Policy Manual permit to carry a concealed weapon.
-Students violating this policy will be subject to disciplinary action as outlined in the College Catalog & Student Handbook and other College policies as appropriate.
+Employees violating this policy may be subject to disciplinary action up to and including termination and criminal prosecution using existing policies and procedures including Policy 3.16 Standards of Conduct. - b.
+Students: All students, as a condition of enrollment in the college, are prohibited from possessing, brandishing, or using a weapon while on college premises except where possession is a result of participation in an organized and scheduled instructional exercise for a course, or where the student is law enforcement professional.
+This prohibition applies even in the case where a student has a permit to carry a concealed weapon.
+Students violating this policy will be subject to disciplinary action as outlined in the College Student Handbook, and other college policies as appropriate.